Snowflake-Labs/sfquickstarts/site/sfguides/src/cloud_native_data_engineering_with_matillion_and_snowflake/cloud_native_data_engineering_with_matillion_and_snowflake.md

 3. A S3 Load Generator menu will automatically pop up.
 Click the ... button to explore S3 bucket

-4. Copy and paste this value into the wizard: `mtln-techworkshops/VHOL_Trades/`
+4. Copy and paste the S3 bucket into the wizard: `s3://mtln-techworkshops/VHOL_Trades/`

 Click **Go** to explore the contents of the bucket, you should see several CSV files - these are trade history data of 10 traders, trading in 10 different industries.
-Highlight the file name `ARYA_SWINFRA.csv` and click Ok.
+Highlight the file name `ARYA_SWINFRA.csv` and click **Ok**.

 ![6_s3_files](assets/6_s3_files.png)

 5. You can now sample the dataset by clicking **Get Sample**, it will return a 50 row sample of the dataset.
 Click **Next**.

 6. Matillion will guess the schema on the dataset, you can make any modifications to the configuration.
 For the purpose of this lab, we will keep the configuration settings as **Default**.
-Click Next
+Click **Next**

 ![6_file_schema](assets/6_file_schema.png)